Skip to content

 print(comment["is_block"]) # False

-Docstrings are attached to their parent construct in `structure`.
-When `docstrings=True`, each `structure` item gains a `docstring` field:
+Docstrings appear under their parent construct in structure.
+When docstrings=True, each structure item gains a docstring field:

 func = result["structure"][0]